 - Once the carrots are tender add the noodles.
 Simmer until the noodles are cooked – about 8-10 minutes.
 Add the chicken and cook another 2-3 minutes.

-- Add salt - a tsp at a time until you have your salt in balance.
-It could take as much as 4-5 tsp depending on how you like your soup.
+- Add salt – a tsp at a time until you have your salt in balance.
+It can take quite a bit.
+It depends on how you like your soup.

 - Taste it at this point.
 If you want a bit more texture in the broth repeat the cornstarch process with a second tablespoon.